 Help.
 There are a number of resources you can access for help with this course's content.
 Everyone is welcome and encouraged to attend my office hours.
-These will be held online Monday 3-4P.M. and Wednesday 11:05A.M.-12:05P.M. on a drop-in basis; see our Slack channel for a Zoom link to attend.
-I am also happy to arrange online or in-person office hours by appointment.
-Office hours are an opportunity to clarify difficult material and also delve deeper into topics that interest you.
-Please reach out to me if there are barriers preventing you from effectively utilizing this opportunity.
+They are an opportunity to clarify difficult material and also delve deeper into topics that interest you.
+For office hour details please see our course Moodle page.